mantidproject/mantid/docs/source/concepts/Fitting.rst

 done using the Multi-Dataset Fitting interface (http://www.mantidproject.org/Fitting_QENS_I%28Q,_t%29).

-For sequential fitting, which is simply the sequential fitting of datasets using the same fit function, and where for example fitting parameters obtained from one fit may be used as starting values in a next fit and so on.
-For an example for example see here: http://www.mantidproject.org/MantidPlot:_Simple_Peak_Fitting_with_the_Fit_Wizard
+Sequential fitting is simply the sequential fitting of datasets using the same fit function, and where, for example, fitting parameters obtained from one fit may be used as starting values in a next fit and so on.
+For an example of sequential fitting see here: http://www.mantidproject.org/MantidPlot:_Simple_Peak_Fitting_with_the_Fit_Wizard